Clock icon

 Will my cat's swollen lip go away?

-If the swollen lip is caused by a rodent ulcer or lip granuloma, it may go away if the offending allergy has been removed.
+If the swollen lip is caused by a rodent ulcer or lip granuloma, it may go away if the offending allergen has been removed.
 Otherwise, you should see your veterinarian for a diagnosis and treatment plan.

 Can I give my cat over-the-counter medication for swollen lips?